 Recognized by CNN Money as one of America’s fastest growing cities, San Antonio’s central U.S. location, diverse culture, close proximity to Mexico, low business costs, and skilled workforce attracts investment from more than 30 countries around the world.
 San Antonio is host to international companies such as Toyota Motor Manufacturing, Japan; Ercam Trackers, Spain; KACO New Energy, Germany; Season Group, Hong Kong; Nexolon, South Korea; and Maruchan, Japan.
 San Antonio has enriched the lives of its community and its international partners through trade and foreign direct investment.

 More than 25 years ago, a relationship model was forged by visionary city leaders who took the ground-breaking steps of mounting an intensive globalization campaign for San Antonio.
 This investment of time and resources resulted in tangible, long-term and lucrative relationships for the community.
 These relationships have evolved into concrete and sustainable associations with communities and countries around the world.

 San Antonio’s Sister Cities bridge cultural gaps and ignite international economic development.
 San Antonio’s first Sister City was Monterrey, Mexico, in 1953.
 Exchange sponsorships have been a community-wide effort in area schools, ethnic organizations, corporate and citizen groups.
-These exchanges include: arts, education, business development, sports, leadership, research, technology, etc. The City of San Antonio enjoys productive Sister City relationships with eight cities worldwide.
+These exchanges include: arts, education, business development, sports, leadership, research, technology, etc. The City of San Antonio enjoys productive Sister City relationships with nine cities worldwide.